hbowie/practopian-v3/commonplace-book/The system has been shaping and reshaping our minds.md

 Title: The system has been shaping and reshaping our minds

-Tags:   cultural evolution
+Featured:

+Recommended:

 Author: Yuval Noah Harari

 Date: 2017

+Tags: cultural evolution

 Work Title: Homo Deus: A Brief History of Tomorrow

 Work Type: Book

+Work Minor Title:

+Work Link:

 Work Id:  0062464310

+Work Pages:

 Work Rights:  Copyright

 Work Rights Holder:  Yuval Noah Harari

 Publisher:  Harper

 Publisher City:  New York

 Date Added: 2017-11-06 11:57:15 -0800

 Body:

 For thousands of years the system has been shaping and reshaping our minds according to its needs.
 Sapiens originally evolved as members of small intimate communities, and their mental faculties were not adapted to living as cogs within a giant machine.
 However, with the rise of cities, kingdoms and empires, the system cultivated capacities required for large-scale cooperation, while disregarding other skills and aptitudes.